ExitValue.ai

 The top of the 3-5x range typically requires: documented brand recognition in a defined market, a senior project-management bench beyond the principal, and 12+ months of contracted backlog at sale.

-Production builders — building 50-300 homes per year on developed lots within their own master plans or in active subdivisions — trade at 5-9x EBITDA.
+Production builders, building 50-300 homes per year on developed lots within their own master plans or in active subdivisions, trade at platform-tier earnings multiples.
 The model is more institutional, the cash flow more predictable, the operating playbook more transferable.
 Public comps anchor:

 • NVR (NVR): premium for its land-light option strategy, 9-12x